FAU-CDI/wisski-distillery/README.md

 sudo bash /distillery/provision.sh SLUG
 ```

-## Rebuild an instance -- 'rebuild.sh'
+## Rebuild an instance -- 'rebuild.sh' and 'rebuild-all.sh'

 Sometimes it becomes necessary (because of changes to this project) to rebuild the docker image running a certain docker instance.
 To do so, use: